machinat/sociably/examples/line-platform/README.md

 yarn start
 ```

-5. At the messenger setting page in Facebook app dashboard, set up the webhook with the ngrok https tunnel url.
+5. At the LINE channel setting page, set up the webhook with the ngrok https tunnel url.
+The url should be like `https://xxxxxxxx.ngrok.io`

 The chatbot should work in Messenger platform now.